 Aficionados will tell you there is no such thing as the best or most scenic route.
 It all depends on you, from physical shape to ability to acclimatize to desire to summit to preference of vistas and terrain and time available.
 Seven major routes include the easy and thus very popular (and oldest) Marnagu route, which takes six days, counting one day for acclimatization.

-Three undoubtedly beautiful routes are Machame (very scenic, very popular, chance to spot wildlife, more difficult), Lemosho (very scenic and panoramic, less frequented) and Rongai (featuring gentle gradients, less scenic vistas but a more remote experience).
+Other notable routes include: Machame (very scenic, very popular, chance to spot wildlife, more difficult), Lemosho (very scenic and panoramic, less frequented) and Rongai (featuring gentle gradients, less scenic vistas but a more remote experience).
 Each has its own summit success stats.

 In the days of Hemingway and until the early 1990s one could do the trek with a backpack and some bare necessities.
 These days, the high-altitude ascent involves a registered guide and support team including porters who will pitch tents for you.
 Add to that the ability to deal with altitude sickness and the factor of time.
 Because of the need to acclimatize, experts recommend a seven or even eight-day climb to improve one’s chances of reaching the summit via one of Kilimanjaro’s six access routes but expert trekkers can take to the top in as few as four days.